CarterT27/digital_garden/content/Inverse Image of Intersection.md

 Generalizations: <i>Not Applicable</i>

 > [!proposition] Inverse Image of Intersection
-> The [[inverse image]] of an intersection equals the intersection of the inverse images:
+> The [[Inverse Image]] of an intersection equals the intersection of the inverse images:
 > $$f^{-1}(A\cap B)=f^{-1}(A)\cap f^{-1}(B).$$

 **Proof.**